-The term esports, short for “electronic sports,” refers to organized, competitive video gaming played at a professional level.
-Esports draws in large audiences, and often feature multiplayer human-versus-human competitive games.
-The esports industry includes a host of game genres out of which Multiplayer Online Battle Arena (MOBA) is the largest genre by viewership and includes popular titles such as League of Legends and Dota 2.
+The term esports, short for “electronic sports,” refers to organized competitive video gaming played professionally.
+Esports draw in large audiences and often feature multiplayer human vs. human competitive games.
+The esports industry encompasses a complex ecosystem that includes game developers, leagues, third-party league organizers, team organizations, and broadcasting platforms, covering a host of gaming genres including multiplayer online battle arena (MOBA), first-person shooter (FPS), battle royale (BR), and real-time strategy (RTS).
+MOBA games make up the largest genre by viewership and include popular titles such as League of Legends, Mobile Legends: Bang Bang, and Dota 2.

 The developer segment in the esports industry is dominated by large incumbents, such as Activision Blizzard and Riot Games, both of which have enjoyed longstanding success with popular esports titles such as Call of Duty and Overwatch for the former, and League of Legends for the latter.
 SunSpear Games, Theorycraft, and Frost Giant Studios are notable startups in this segment founded by former Riot Games and Blizzard Entertainment employees.